Whale Sharks and Manta Rays in the Maldives

 Exploring volcanic atolls, cruising about aboard a traditional dhoni fishing boat, snorkelling the turquoise waters and spotting not only manta rays and whale sharks.
 Two highly recommended Maldives sailing tours (scroll down after clicking the link):

 We get asked a lot about good and affordable underwater cameras.
-Like in this TripAdvisor Topic in the Maldives Forum, we highly recommend the Olympus TG-5 (or the cheaper TG-4).
+We use and highly recommend the Olympus TG-5 (or the cheaper TG-4).
 Make sure to wash it in fresh water after every sea use (click the image for details and the best price on amazon):